snowplow/snowplow/2-collectors/README.md

 ## Contributing

-We welcome community contributions of additional collectors!
-We have a guide to contributing collectors coming soon on the Wiki.
+We welcome community contributions of additional Collectors!
+We have a guide to contributing Collectors coming soon on the Wiki.

 [architecture-image]: https://github.com/snowplow/snowplow/raw/master/2-collectors/2-collectors.png
 [trackers]: https://github.com/snowplow/snowplow/tree/master/1-trackers